 In CV166, it is specified via which output a servo is to be controlled.
-If the corresponding bit is set, a control signal for a model building servo is output at the desired output (A6 and/or A7, or SUSI).
-The following assignment applies to the connection pins of the SUSI interface: Servo1 = CLK.
-Servo2 = Data.
+If the corresponding bit is set, a control signal for a model building servo is output at the desired output (SUSI).
+The following assignment applies to the connection pins of the SUSI interface: Servo1 = CLK, Servo2 = Data.
 The wiring of the outputs can be found in the FAQ PIKO in the graphic "Servo connection for operating a servo on SUSI or solder pads for PIKO SmartDecoder 4.1".